JonasSC/Connectors/README.rst

 The *Connectors* package facilitates the writing of block-diagram-like processing networks.
 For this it provides decorators for the methods of processing classes, so they can be connected to each other.
 When a parameter in such a processing network is changed, the result values will also be updated automatically.
-This is similar to a pipes and filters architecture.
+This is similar to a pipes and filters architecture, the observer pattern or streams.

 This short example demonstrates the core functionality of the *Connectors* package by implementing a processing network of two sequential blocks, which double their input value: